BlockchainCommons/lethekit/README.md

 ### Used with ...

-These are other projects that work with or leverage LetheKit:
+These are other projects that work with or leverage LetheKit.

-Please use the followng template, then issue a PR, to include your project:

-- [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).
+- (submit a PR to this repo list your project)

 ### Derived from ...

+LetheKit leverages a number of Blockchain Commons projects:

+- [BlockchainCommons/bc-crypto-base](https://github.com/blockchaincommons/bc-crypto-base) — Well-Reviewed and Audited Cryptographic Functions for Use in Blockchain Commons Software Projects
+- [BlockchainCommons/bc-shamir](https://github.com/BlockchainCommons/bc-shamir) - C Implementation of Shamir Secret Sharing for use in Blockchain Commons Software Projects
+- [BlockchainCommons/bc-slip39](https://github.com/BlockchainCommons/bc-slip39) - C Implementation of SLIP-39 Shamir Secret Sharing standard.

 This LetheKit project was inspired by: